bonqus/dotfiles/README.md

 # About
-This repository contains configuration files I use on my Linux systems
+This repository contains configuration files I use on my GNU/Linux systems